 Marketing is a fast-paced industry by necessity, so it’s no wonder why marketers need to stay on their feet.
-Trends are constantly changing and adapting, and businesses always need to put relevancy first when it comes to their marketing strategies.
+Trends are constantly changing and adapting, and businesses always need to put relevancy first in their marketing strategies.

-If companies refuse to keep up with the times, they risk investing in ineffective campaigns and lose out on customers.
+If companies refuse to keep up with the times, they risk investing in ineffective campaigns and losing customers.
 But not all marketing needs to be trendy to be effective, and there are still some tried and true techniques that can get you results.
 Here are five of the best foundational techniques you can build your campaigns on.

 In a previous article on SEO, we described key areas where you can focus your marketing.
 These areas include content development, site design, competitor analysis, link building, and social media.
-SEO is most effective when it’s deployed liberally, and can yield excellent results if you just invest the time and effort.
+SEO is most effective when deployed liberally and can yield excellent results if you invest time and effort.

 Direct mail may seem like a relic of times past — after all, who even uses the mail anymore? — but that doesn’t make it any less effective.
 Businesses, especially younger startups, may be surprised to learn that even in an age where digital is king, direct mail marketing still pulls in top results.

 Data-driven marketing solutions company Triadex Services reports that direct mail has a huge ROI, and unlike other traditional marketing techniques is easily trackable and cost-effective.
 If you want to bring your brand front and centre in the customer’s mind, there might be no better way to do that than through a direct mail campaign.